mitchellvitez/doldrums/README.md

 ## How can I do this?

 I'd recommend using Megaparsec or another parsing library to make that part easier to write.
-I got the Template Instantiation material (`src/Template.hs`) from [Implementing Functional Languages: a tutorial](https://www.microsoft.com/en-us/research/publication/implementing-functional-languages-a-tutorial).
-[Statically Typed Interpreters](https://www.youtube.com/watch?v=Ci2KF5hVuEs) was helpful when figuring out how to add the initial typechecking.
+I learned a lot of this from [Implementing Functional Languages: a tutorial](https://www.microsoft.com/en-us/research/publication/implementing-functional-languages-a-tutorial).
+The talk [Statically Typed Interpreters](https://www.youtube.com/watch?v=Ci2KF5hVuEs) was helpful when figuring out how to add the initial typechecking.
 Some issues were debugged more quickly thanks to help from friends.
 [Algorithm W Step by Step](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.65.7733&rep=rep1&type=pdf) helped me upgrade the typechecking to Hindley-Milner style inference.